Drake and Future's New Song Calls Kylie Jenner a Side Piece

 Drake and Future just gave Kylie Jenner the most unexpected shout-out.

-On Wednesday, the artists hosted a listening party on Instagram Live, where they teased their upcoming collaboration.
-In the undisclosed song, the rappers namedrop the Keeping Up With The Kardashians star as they detail the women they've slept with, calling Kylie a "side piece" and using her as a point of reference.
+On Wednesday night, an undisclosed song from the two rappers went viral after it was debuted during Night Owl Sound's Instagram Live.
+In it, Drake and Future namedrop the Keeping Up With The Kardashians star as they detail the women they've slept with, calling Kylie a "side piece" and using her as a point of reference.

 "Yeah, I'm a hater to society," Future can be heard rapping in a video obtained by fans and shared to Twitter.
 "Real s--t, Kylie Jenner, that's a side piece / Yeah, I got 20 motherf--kin' Kylies."